mtango99/mtango99.github.io/twitter/RE-Dorian-Report.md

 Summarize changes and uncertainties between
 - your expectation of a reproduction workflow based on the reading and Dorian analysis
 - your final workflow after completing the lab

+For the filtered tweet network (Figure 3), I changed "n" from 25 to 6 so that more word pairs would show up.

 ## Discussion